prajitdas/EBXPrivacy/README.md

 <a name="FAQ38"></a>
 **(38) What does the update service do?**

-The update services runs after upgrading XPrivacy and after each boot.
+The update services runs after upgrading EBXPrivacy and after each boot.
 It takes care of migrating settings, randomization of fake data, and upgrading settings for new versions.

 <a name="FAQ46"></a>